unitaryfund/mitiq/docs/source/guide/lre-5-theory.md

 Layerwise Richardson Extrapolation (LRE), an error mitigation technique, introduced in {cite}`Russo_2024_LRE` works by creating multiple noise-scaled variations of the input circuit such that the noiseless expectation value is extrapolated from the execution of each noisy circuit.

 Similar to [ZNE](zne.md), this process works in two steps:

-- **Step 1: Intentionally create multiple noise-scaled but logically equivalent circuits** through unitary folding.
+- **Step 1:** Intentionally create multiple noise-scaled but logically equivalent circuits through unitary folding.

-- **Step 2: Extrapolate to the noiseless limit** using multivariate richardson extrapolation.
+- **Step 2:** Extrapolate to the noiseless limit using multivariate richardson extrapolation.

-LRE leverages the flexible configurational space of layerwise unitary folding, allowing for a more nuanced mitigation of errors by treating the noise level of each layer of the quantum circuit as an independent variable
+LRE leverages the flexible configurational space of layerwise unitary folding, allowing for a more nuanced mitigation of errors by treating the noise level of each layer of the quantum circuit as an independent variable.

 ## Step 1: Intentionally create multiple noise-scaled but logically equivalent circuits